margolisj/go-supreme/readme.md

   * Figure out if mobile can also skip captcha - 10/6
 * Finish task SupremeMobileCheckout - 10/9
 * Add scheduling for start - 10/9
+* Add start time to settings - 10/10
+* Add different API selection to each task - 10/10

 ## Objectives
 ### 9/20/18